IIIF/website/source/get-started.md

 layout: default
 title: Get Started
 subtitle: >
-  There are two main ways to get started with IIIF.
-As an implementer or developer, you can make digital resources available on the web using IIIF.
-As an end user, you may be working with materials already hosted on the Web by someone else.
+  Access a robust set of resources for implementers and end users of IIIF.
 permalink: /get-started/
 hero:
   image: ''
-developer_resources_cards:
+implement_tabs:
+  - label: 1.
+Integrate a Core API
+    content: Image and Presentation are the core APIs you can  install first.
+Choose to retrieve images with the Image API or the image’s metadata with the Presentation API.
+    cards:
+      -
-  - label: Image Viewers
+  - label: 2.
+Integrate Viewers
-    description: There are several popular viewers, each with different capabilities.
+    content: It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+    cards:
+      -
+  - label: 3.
+Enable Other Features
+    content: It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+    cards:
+      -
+end_user_cards:
+  - label: Find IIIF resources
+    description: Discover IIIF-enabled materials from institutions around the world.
     image: ''
-    link_text: Learn more
     link: ''
-  - label: Image Servers
+  - label: Use IIIF resources
-    description: See the most commonly used IIIF-compliant image servers.
+    description: Use preexisting IIIF-enabled materials for teaching and research across sites and tools.
     image: ''
-    link_text: Learn more
     link: ''
-  - label: IIIF Tools
+  - label: Learn how it works
-    description: Review the community-maintained Awesome IIIF list.
+    description: Access our open training materials to learn the basics of how resources are made available via IIIF.
     image: ''
-    link_text: Learn more
     link: ''
+implementer_cards:
-  - label: IIIF Validators
+  - label: Learn about image viewers
-    description: Try out the IIIF Validators for the Image API or the Presentation API.
+    description: There are several popular viewers, each with different capabilities.
     image: ''
-    link_text: Learn more
     link: ''
-  - label: Find Recipes
+  - label: Learn about image servers
-    description: Browse the Cookbook, a community initiative to string together commonly used functions into “recipes” that can be reused easily.
+    description: See the most commonly used IIIF-compliant image servers.
     image: ''
-    link_text: Learn more
     link: ''
-  - label: More Resources
+  - label: Learn about IIIF tools
-    description: Read guides to pre-implementation requirements, interoperability best practices, UX best practices, and more.
+    description: Review the community-maintained “Awesome IIIF” list and see what’s available to you.
     image: ''
-    link_text: Learn more
     link: ''
-end_users_cards:
-  - label: Finding IIIF Resources
+  - label: Test an implementation
-    description: How to find IIIF materials from dozens of institutions around the world.
+    description: Try out the IIIF validators for the Image API or the Presentation API.
     image: ''
-    link_text: Learn more
     link: ''
-  - label: Using IIIF Resources
+  - label: Find recipes
-    description: How to use preexisting IIIF materials for teaching and research.
+    description: Browse the Cookbook, a community initiative to string together commonly used functions into code “recipes” that can be easily reused.
     image: ''
-    link_text: Learn more
     link: ''
-  - label: Implementation Basics
+  - label: Read guides
-    description: Access our open training materials to learn the basics of implementing IIIF.
+    description: Topics include pre-implementation requirements, interoperability best practices, UX best practices, and more.
     image: ''
-    link_text: Learn more
     link: ''
 more_resources_cards:
   - label: Talks